 Well, good luck sharing this with other people and collecting their feedback.

 The days when accounting was mostly the work of a business archivist, are long gone.
-Modern companies require their finance teams to be data-driven experts who analyze data in order to predict trends and support decision-making.
+Modern companies require their finance teams to support their decision-making process with data.

 Without time savings achieved by automated accounting, most finance teams are knee-deep in operational work.
 Exhaustion and burnout effect will halt employees from focusing on the value-generating part.